per2jensen/scrubexif/README.md

 ---

-🧪 Test Image
+## 🧪 Test Image

 To verify that a specific scrubexif Docker image functions correctly, the test suite supports containerized testing using any image tag.
-By default, it uses the local `scrubexif:dev` image.
+By default, it uses the local tag  `scrubexif:dev` for testing.
 You can override this with the `SCRUBEXIF_IMAGE` environment variable.

 🔧 Default behavior